-Rebecca joined nfpSynergy as a Marketing Assistant in 2016.
-She helped manage our website and social media channels, and also assisted with event organisation and the development of our marketing strategy.
-After taking part in the Royal Statistical Society Ordinary Certificate in Statistics examinations in 2017, Rebecca joined our Research department and is now part of the Influence Audiences team.
+Becca's time at nfpSynergy has been varied.
+She joined nfpSynergy as a Marketing Assistant in 2016 to help manage our website and social media channels, and also assisted with event organisation and the development of our marketing strategy.
+After taking part in the Royal Statistical Society Ordinary Certificate in Statistics examinations in 2017, Becca joined our Research department and led on our research with Journalists, while also assisting on our research with MPs and Healthcare Professionals.
+She continued to oversee the company's newsletter and social media output during this time.
+Becca stepped back from research work in December 2020 to allow more time to work on her MA.

-In her spare time, Rebecca reads and writes avidly; she also enjoys camping, walking, and making (terrible) artwork.
+In her spare time, Becca reads and writes avidly; she also enjoys camping, walking, and painting.

 - Has your charity had a media crisis?
 Here's some journalists' advice.